F3real/F3real.github.io/content/UTCTF2019_SuperSecureAuthentication.md

   ...
 ~~~

 It checks if our passed string starts with `utflag{` and ends with `}`.
-Rest of input is split on `_` and passed to different Verifier classes.
+The rest of input is split on `_` and passed to different Verifier classes.
-So our flag has format of `utflag{x_x_x_x_x_x_x}` and each Verifier is tasked with checking one part.
+So our flag has the format of `utflag{x_x_x_x_x_x_x}` and each Verifier is tasked with checking one part.

 Looking at the source code of `Verifer0` we can't see much.
-It dynamically loads new class from hardcoded array and calls `verifyFlag` function it provides.
+It dynamically loads the new class from hardcoded array and calls `verifyFlag` function it provides.

 ~~~java
   ....